race2infinity/Hydroponics/README.md

 Hydroponics allows farmers to adapt to any situation, whether it’s Antarctica’s frozen tundra, Saudi Arabia’s windswept and barren deserts, southern Arizona’s Sonoran Desert, or even a space station.
 <br>

-## Explanation<a name="explanation"></a>
+## Working <a name="working"></a>

 The entire system mainly consists of a grow box, a reservoir and a water reservoir.
 <br>

 The DC water pumps are attached to the nutrient solution, reservoir, water reservoir and the pH up down solutions.
 The water level sensor, temperature sensor, EC sensor, pH sensor are installed in the reservoir.
 <br>

 When the EC sensor detects low-salt levels it indicates nutrient deficiencies.
 Therefore, in such situations, the DC water pump pumps the nutrient solution to the reservoir.
-The presence of high salt levels/low water levels indicates that fresh water needs to be pumped to the reservoir.
+The presence of high salt levels / low water levels indicates that fresh water needs to be pumped to the reservoir.
 <br>

 Overlooking pH control can be perilous for plants, particularly those that rely on water supplies with high alkalinity.
 The pH of the nutrient solution is a major factor in determining the uptake rate of many essential nutrient ions.
 Run pH too high and the dreaded nutrient lockout looms.
-The pH sensor detects the pH level of the water and prompts the pH up/ pH down pump to balance out the pH levels in the reservoir.
+The pH sensor detects the pH level of the water and prompts the pH up / pH down pump to balance out the pH levels in the reservoir.
 <br>

 The grow box has a drainage system which allows continous flow of nutrient solution runs over the plants roots.